PandaRider/Taobao-PCB-guide/README.md

 ## Prerequisites
 This guide assumes basic knowledge of Printed Circuit Board (PCB) design in any PCB design software including EagleCAD, KiCAD or any .gerber generating software.
 If you wish to learn PCB design or need a refresher, the Sparkfun Eagle guides below provide a concise introduction.
 For Altium users, you may directly send your .PcbDoc files instead of the .gerber files in step 4d.

 You'll also need a Taobao + Alipay account and Aliwangwang installed.
-(Alternatively, you might want to try [JLC PCB](#jlc-pcb-service) if this is too much of a hassle.:satisfied:)
+(Alternatively, you might want to try [JLC PCB](#jlc-pcb-service) if this is too much of a hassle :satisfied:.)

 While some knowledge of Chinese is helpful, it is not necessary for the basic PCB designs in this guide.